jobapis/jobs-to-mail/readme.md

 7. Run `heroku run php artisan migrate` to perform database migrations

-8. Run the job collection/email job: `heroku run php artisan jobs:email`
+8. Run the job collection/email job: `heroku run php artisan jobs:email`.
+This can be run via [Scheduler](https://elements.heroku.com/addons/scheduler) in order to send emails at regular intervals.

 9. Run `heroku config:set QUEUE_DRIVER="database"` to queue up jobs and perform them asynchronously.
 This is optional, but since Heroku limits your process time it's pretty helpful if you want to process more than a couple records.